Coming of Age Day: Nara and Heian periods (710–1192)

-The genpuku ceremony itself almost always took place in the evening on a predetermined "auspicious day", either at the residence of a kakan (dignitary) or at the Shishinden (Kyoto Imperial Palace).
-When the capping ceremony was held for the son of a Counselor or Consultant, the capping parent was most often a kakan and the ceremony took place at the kakans residence.
+The ceremony itself almost always took place in the evening on a predetermined "auspicious day", either at the residence of a (dignitary) or at the Shishinden (Kyoto Imperial Palace).
+When the capping ceremony was held for the son of a Counselor or Consultant, the capping parent was most often a and the ceremony took place at the 's residence.
 When the ceremony was held for an Emperor or Crown prince, the current Emperor would sometimes cap the initiate within the Shishinden.
 The capping parent was joined by another important ceremonial participant, either the Nokan (if an Emperor was undergoing the ceremony) or a Rihatsu, who "loosened the childhood coiffure, cut the ends of the hair, bound the head with a fillet, and otherwise prepared the boy to receive the cap".
 After the capping, the child retreated to a private room to exchange his ungendered wide-sleeved childhood robes for adult male robes.
-The transition from child to adult was complete, and feasting followed closely thereafter.
-Genpuku and adult status were accompanied by marriage eligibility, gendering, a removal from the male "erotic gaze" within court, the abandon of makeup use for males, and the opportunity to obtain court rank.
+The transition from child to adult was complete, and feasting followed closely thereafter. and adult status were accompanied by marriage eligibility, gendering, a removal from the male "erotic gaze" within court, the abandon of makeup use for males, and the opportunity to obtain court rank.